shinzo-labs/gmail-mcp/README.md

 ## Contributing

-Contributions are welcomed and encouraged.
+Contributions are welcomed and encouraged!
 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on issues, contributions, and contact information.